WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Installation

-Clone or download this repository to your local machine
+Clone or download this repository to your local machine and then to play the game open the [index.html](index.html) file.

 ## Development